 Meaning

-In the quote “I never blame myself when I’m not hitting.
+The message behind “I never blame myself when I’m not hitting.
 I just blame the bat and if it keeps up, I change bats.
-After all, if I know it isn’t my fault that I’m not hitting, how can I get mad at myself?,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.Theme
+After all, if I know it isn’t my fault that I’m not hitting, how can I get mad at myself?” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.Theme

 What does this quote mean?